How to Train a Dog Not to Chase Cats: Resolving Common Animal Disputes

 Step #2: Be the cat

 Now it’s time to mimic the cat’s movements.
-A dog might get too excited when it sees a cat because of the way cats move.
 They’re swift, so they’re a nice prey to chase around.
 However, you don’t want to put your cat through that (or any other feline, for that matter), so use yourself as bait.

 Unlike dogs, cats love going backward fast, so try doing that in front of the dog.
 If it starts going after you, that’s OK — it’s supposed to do that.

 If you suddenly stop, and the dog stops as well, click once and give it a trait.
 Show it that its behavior is satisfactory and that you’re pleased.
 Then, repeat until it’s not making any mistakes.